 We can't leave this market without buying colorful ceramics from Happy Pottery!
 This is a family run shop and the owner speaks very well English.
 He's helpful and will tell you honestly about price&quality differences and will give you 15% discount if you mention moscowliving.
 You can never have enough platters, bowls and cups at home, but don't forget to bring them home as gifts too.
 They can wrap the platters so they are travel-proof.
 It's one of the first shops (not stall) on your right after entering the market.

 On Saturday there is a big antique market.
 You have to be a bit more hardcore into browsing around and finding the real nice stuff, but if you are, you'll love it!
 And if you're looking for reasonably priced carpets, this is the place to be.
 You can even take a few home to try it out with your furniture and return them later.

-You can find matroesjka's anywhere in the stalls in the central area.
+You can find matryoshka anywhere in the stalls in the central area.
 They do vary in quality and price.
-The more standard designs are very affordable, but for the handpainted and unique matroesjka's you have to pay a bit more.
-We are a big fan of the Christmass decoration with little colorful matroesjka's and cathedrals, which are also a great gift to bring home.
+The more standard designs are very affordable, but for the hand painted and unique Matryoshka you have to pay a bit more.
+We are a big fan of the Christmas decoration with little colorful Matryoshka and cathedrals, which are also a great gift to bring home.
 It's recommendable to buy more at the same stall and negotiate for a better price.
 There's definitely room for negotiation, but as said, for the more unique ones you have to pay.